ARMmbed/mbed-os-5-docs/docs/debugging-testing/debug/DAP.md

 The DAPLink debug probe also provides a USB serial port, which can be bridged through to a TTL UART on the target system.
 The USB serial port will appear on a Windows machine as a COM port, or on a Linux machine as a /dev/tty interface.

-If your operating system is Windows 7, please refer to the [Windows serial driver information](../program-setup/windows-serial-driver.html).

 ## Further reading

 - [DAPLink firmware updates and FAQ page](https://armmbed.github.io/DAPLink/).